ld9999999999/go-interfacetools/README.md

 * base type to base type

 When converting from `map` to `struct`, it uses the same tagging rules as `encoding/json`.

+**Special case: null values**

+Some file formats do not have a simple mechanism for representing null/nil values.
+A string with a value of "null" can actually be a legitimate value so it can't be assumed that such a string is null.
+To accomodate such input formats, an empty string is considered to be a null value if the destination is a pointer, map, struct, slice, or array.